What are Wisconsin's filing statuses, and which one should I use?

 If you file a joint return, you cannot, after the unextended due date of the return, change your mind and file a separate return for that year.

 You may file a separate return if you were married as of December 31 of the tax year, and you and your spouse do not file a joint return.
 In most instances, if you file a separate return, you will pay more state tax than if you file jointly.
 In addition, a number of credits will be limited or unavailable to you if you file using the married filing separate status.
 For more information, see the Wisconsin

 Head of household

-To use this filing status for Wisconsin purposes, you must qualify to file your federal income tax return using the head of household or qualifying widow(er) with dependent child filing status.
+To use this filing status for Wisconsin purposes, you must qualify to file your federal income tax return using the head of household or qualifying surviving spouse with dependent child filing status.
 Use of this filing status is generally restricted to unmarried individuals.
-However, certain married persons who lived apart from their spouses for the last 6 months of the tax year and who paid over half the cost of keeping up their home that was the main home of their child, stepchild, or foster child for more than half of 2017 may also qualify.
+However, certain married persons who lived apart from their spouses for the last 6 months of the tax year and who paid over half the cost of keeping up their home that was the main home of their child, stepchild, or foster child for more than half of the year may also qualify.
 See the instructions for your

 federal return for complete details.